Class Notes

 Andrew R. Smarick ’98, M.P.H. ’01 was unanimously elected to a one-year term on the Maryland State Board of Education.
 He is a partner at Bellwether Education Partners, a nonprofit that works to improve K–12 education for low-income students, and recently served on the Commission to Review Maryland’s Use of Assessments and Testing in Public Schools.
 His career also includes stints as an education aide at the White House Domestic Policy Council during the administration of President George W. Bush and as deputy assistant secretary at the U.S. Department of Education in 2008–09.
 He served as deputy commissioner of the New Jersey Department of Education.

-Anthony B. Kirkland D.M.A. ’97, assistant professor of music at Mississippi State University, has had his new book, “Wind Band Excerpts for Trumpet and Cornet,” published by Balquhidder Press.‪ It offers performance suggestions for the solo and first trumpet parts to many wind band classics and will serve as a resource for those auditioning for university and professional ensembles.‬‬‬‬‬‬‬‬‬‬‬‬‬‬‬‬‬‬‬‬‬‬‬‬‬‬‬‬‬‬‬‬‬‬‬‬‬‬‬‬‬‬‬‬‬‬‬‬‬‬‬‬‬‬‬‬‬‬‬‬‬‬‬‬‬‬‬‬‬‬
+Anthony B. Kirkland D.M.A. ’97, assistant professor of music at Mississippi State University, has had his new book, “Wind Band Excerpts for Trumpet and Cornet,” published by Balquhidder Press.
+It offers performance suggestions for the solo and first trumpet parts to many wind band classics and will serve as a resource for those auditioning for university and professional ensembles.

 Joshua Riba ’97, an assistant state attorney in the Pinellas-Pasco (Fla.)
 State’s Attorney’s Office since 2010, was appointed to a county court seat by Gov. Rick Scott.

-art of singing “The Art of Singing Onstage and in the Studio,” the third book by Jennifer Hamady ’96, was released by Hal Leonard in May.
+“The Art of Singing Onstage and in the Studio,” the third book by Jennifer Hamady ’96, was released by Hal Leonard in May.
 It explores the critical and often neglected issues of the technology and relationships in recording and live performance, the first book on the market to do so.
 She spent the early part of her career recording with artists including Stevie Wonder, Def Leppard, Patti LaBelle, Christina Aguilera and Usher, and is a longtime vocal coach.

 Michael C. Wittmann M.S. ’96, Ph.D. ’98 was appointed to the Board of Trustees of the Knowles Science Teaching Foundation.
 He is a professor in the Department of Physics and Astronomy at the University of Maine, where he’s taught for more than 15 years.
 He is a founding member of the Maine Center for Research in STEM Education and is the founder and co-director of the University of Maine Physics Education Research Laboratory.

-Ritter Kera Ritter ’96 was named president and CEO of Big Brothers Big Sisters of the Greater Chesapeake, Maryland’s largest donor- and volunteer-supported youth mentoring network.
+Kera Ritter ’96 was named president and CEO of Big Brothers Big Sisters of the Greater Chesapeake, Maryland’s largest donor- and volunteer-supported youth mentoring network.
 Ritter joined the organization as chief of staff in August 2015 and previously spent 15 years in the journalism field, with positions at Bloomberg Bureau of National Affairs, The Boston Globe and The Philadelphia Inquirer, before serving most recently as a foreign affairs officer for the U.S. Department of State.

 Brian P. Woolfolk ’96 was appointed to the William & Mary Board of Visitors.
 Woolfolk, a principal with Swan Creek Strategies, has worked in government relations and congressional investigations for more than 20 years.
 He earned his law degree from William & Mary.